-Each year, one in five people in the US visits an ED for medical care (Morganti et al., 2013).
-What most patients with private health insurance do not realize is that the physicians working in a hospital may not participate in the same insurance networks as the hospital itself.
-As a result, it is possible for a privately insured patient to attend an in-network hospital but receive care from an out-of-network physician.
+Out-of-network physician ED billing from in-network EDs in the US is a function of an idiosyncrasy in the US health system: physicians working in a hospital may not participate in the same insurance networks as the hospital itself.
+For inseparable services, like emergency care, where the patient must consume a package care that includes hospital and physician services, this means that ED physicians face inelastic demand.
+When a physician is out-of-network, depending on a patient's insurance plan, the patient can be hit with a large and unexpected bill.
 These out-of-network bills can expose patients to significant financial risk.
-Moreover, when physicians and physician groups can bill out-of-network without seeing a reduction in the number of patients they treat, it undercuts the functioning of health care markets by changing the outside option physicians face when negotiating with insurers over their prices.
+Moreover, when physicians and physician groups can bill out-of-network without seeing a reduction in the number of patients they treat, it undercuts the functioning of health care markets by insulating physician from competition and changing the outside option physicians face when negotiating with insurers over their prices.

-In this paper, we find that approximately 15 percent of U.S. hospitals have extremely high out-of-network billing rates.
+Consistent with their strong outside option, we observe that ED physicians were paid more, as a percentage of Medicare payments, than other physician specialties.
 Moreover, we observe that two leading ED physician outsourcing firms - EmCare and TeamHealth - use out-of-network billing to significantly raise the amounts they are paid, although each utilize a distinct strategy.
-These two examples are instructive in their differences and provide a nice illustration of the economics of bargaining.
+These two examples are instructive in their differences and provide a nice illustration of the economics of bargaining that underlies the rate-setting carried out by all physicians.

 We find that after EmCare takes over the management of ED services at a hospital, it raises out-of-network billing rates by over 80 percentage points.
 This allows the firm to collect higher payments from insurers and from patients.
 We calculate that the payments they received from insurers increased by 122 percent and patient cost sharing increased by 83 percent.
 Crucially, this increase in patient costs represents a lower bound of the cost exposure patients could face when they are treated by an out-of-network ED physician.
 The insurer supplying our data, in most instances, pays out-of-network physicians their charges.
 However, in practice, many insurers either do not pay out-of-network physicians anything (leaving the patient to pay their physicians themselves) or they only pay standard in-network rates (leaving patients to pay the difference between the physician's charges and the insurer's payments).
+Hospitals with ED services that are outsourced to EmCare form a significant percentage of the 15 percent of hospitals in the US with extremely high out-of-network billing levels.